RobloxAPI/doc/src/doc/en/api/class/Instance.md

 parent, passing `nil` always returns true.

 ## Name
-Specifies a value used to identify the object.
+Specifies a string used to identify the object.

 The value of Name is constrained to a maximum length of 100 bytes.
 On assignment, extra bytes are truncated.